 Potential Delays For Lulu

 We expect our printers to need a couple of extra days for some orders and we anticipate unpredictable shipping delays.
+You can use our Pricing Calculator to see Lulu’s shipping time estimates—we keep this page updated so you’ll always see the most accurate estimate for shipping times we can offer.

 That doesn’t mean you can’t have a successful holiday season though!
 You just need to plan ahead and actively share information with your readers.
 To help you plan your holiday sales, we’ve created this infographic to help you plan around potential delays in printing or shipping.